haozhexu/haozhexu.me/content/article/2021/moca.md

 ## Control

+Now it comes to the details.
 The most important button for a camera is probably the shutter button, which is even the only button on certain old cameras.
 Smartphones have limited physical buttons, the home button, volume adjustment buttons, and the button to switch the phone on and off.
 Most user activities happen on the display with virtual controls.
 Some devices let you use volume buttons to take photo, the problem with this is the volume buttons are not calibrated as a proper shutter button, and people like to have protection case for their phones which either cover the volume buttons or expose the volume buttons but make them less protruding, in either case, the volume buttons become less easy to press and pressing them can easily introduce a shake which makes the photo blurred.

 I've tried several camera apps on my phone and a common problem with them is that no matter where they place the shutter button, you do have to tap on that button to take photos, being a virtual button, you have no way to feel but have to look at the display to make sure you tap on the right spot, even if you get used to the app and remember where the button is, you still don't get a physical feeling of the button which means there's still the risk of missing a shot.
 Moca gets around this by making the whole screen tappable as a shutter button, this way you don't have to look at the screen for shutter button; Actually, some street photographers prefer taking photos without looking at the viewfinder, you can do this now with Moca.

 ![Fullscreen Shutter][fullscreen-shutter]

-The next important thing for photography is to focus on the subject, modern cameras have the ability to focus automatically, and some cameras even have artificial intelligence to anticipate what you may want to focus on, legacy cameras without AF provide alternatives like focus ring and distance scale, which allows you to do zone focus. iPhones do have good enough autofocus, combined with relatively small sensors, there's a large depth of field, which means you don't need to worry about missing focus.
+The next important thing for photography is to focus on the subject, modern cameras have the ability to focus automatically, and some cameras even have artificial intelligence to anticipate what you may want to focus on, legacy cameras without AF provide alternatives like focus ring and distance scale, which allows you to focus by zone. iPhones do have good enough AF, combined with small sensors, there's a large depth of field, which means you don't need to worry about missing focus.
 However, the speed of AF may not be ideal sometimes, and you may still wish to do some MF, say, for closeups, and even for street photography you may want to zone focus and forget about AF, this way it doesn't take time to AF, which can be crucial for capturing the decisive moment.

 And you still want some kind of nostalgia.

 ![Control Panel][control-panel]

 Moca provides a control that mimics legacy lens with the focus ring and focus tab, combined with AF.
-TF (Tap Focus) can be useful when you want to focus on a specific object where AF may not always focus on the desired subject.
+TF (Tap Focus) can be useful when you want to focus on a specific object where AF may not always focus on that object.

 ## Function